 Gertrude E. Slaughter Summer Study Scholarship

-A monetary award in memory of Gertrude E. Slaughter, author and widow of Professor Moses S. Slaughter 1896–1923, for undergraduate students to advance their studies at an accredited center such as the American School in Athens or the American Academy in Rome, or to participate in an active archaeological field project.
+A monetary award in memory of Gertrude E. Slaughter, author and widow of Professor Moses S. Slaughter 1896–1923, for undergraduate students to advance their studies at an accredited center such as the American School in Athens or the American Academy in Rome, to participate in study abroad, or to participate in an active archaeological field project.
 Awards will be in the amount of up to $800.
-This competition is open only to classics, classical humanities, and Latin majors.
-Students should apply via Scholarships@UW (which can be accessed through their MyUW page).
-Generally, the online application is open in early November with a deadline for submission in early February.
+This competition is open to majors only.
+The call usually goes out in November and closes in February.

 Logan Prize for Greek Translation